Burn Permit - What You Need to Know

 A County of Newell Fire Permit is Free of charge and Mandatory to have if you plan on doing any burning.

-Sections 16 & 20 of this bylaw states, "No person shall light an Incinerator Fire, Outdoor Fire or a Structure Fire unless he/she is the holder of a subsisting Fire Permit if required under this Bylaw or the Forest and Prairie Protection Act or both” and "No person shall light an Outdoor Fire, a Structure Fire an Incinerator Fire or a Recreational Fire Pit Fire without first taking sufficient precaution to ensure that the fire can be kept under control at all times or when the weather conditions are conducive to creating a Running Fire”.
+Sections 16 & 20 of this bylaw states, "No person shall light an Incinerator Fire, Outdoor Fire or Structure Fire unless he or she is the holder of a valid Fire Permit if required under this Bylaw or the Forest and Prairie Protection Act, or both” and "No person shall light an Outdoor Fire, Structure Fire, Incinerator Fire, or a Recreational Fire Pit Fire without first taking sufficient precautions to ensure that the fire can be kept under control at all times or when the weather conditions are conducive to creating a Running Fire.
+All fires shall be continuously supervised by a Responsible Person.”

-Section #24 states, "A person who fails to comply with any provision contained in this Bylaw, except for the failure to hold a subsisting Fire Permit which is otherwise provided for under Section 23 of this Bylaw, is guilty of an offense and is liable on conviction to a fine of not less than $1,000.00 and not more than $2,500.00”.
+Section 25 states, "A person who fails to comply with any provision contained in this Bylaw, except for the failure to hold a valid Fire Permit which is otherwise provided for under Section 23 of this Bylaw, is guilty of an offense”.

 The Forest and Prairie Protection Act, Revised Statutes of Alberta 2000 chapter F-19, current as of December 9, 2016.